tian-chan/hugo-academic/content/authors/admin/_index.md

 ### research interests

-The areas I’m interested in: product and service design, the generation and evaluation of novelty, teams and networks.
+Product and service design, the generation and evaluation of novelty, teams and networks.

 ### my story